-Here are five terms you might hear for weather systems spinning in the tropics.
+Here are five weather terms you might hear for weather systems spinning in the tropics.
 It’s important to note that these storms all exhibit the same features; they are just called different names depending where they’re located on Earth.

 1. Hurricane: Atlantic and Eastern, Central Pacific oceans

 What is a hurricane?
 The term hurricane is used for all tropical cyclones with sustained winds of 74 mph or greater in the North Atlantic Ocean, Caribbean Sea, Gulf of Mexico and the Eastern and Central Pacific Ocean (from the west coasts of Mexico, Central America and the continental U.S. to the Hawaiian islands).

 Hurricanes in these basins are rated using the Saffir-Simpson Hurricane Wind Scale based on their maximum sustained winds.

 MANY MORE COUNTRIES THAN U.S. COUNT ON NATIONAL HURRICANE CENTER'S WATCHFUL EYE